-Committee members include: Dustin Harvey, Brad Dittmer, Jennifer Haden, Rory Heims, Adam Sankot, Patty Ruby, and Taren Whisler.
+Committee members include: Jason Fraser, Dustin Harvey, Brad Dittmer, Jennifer Haden, Rory Heims and Adam Sankot (Chair).

 With coordination by a paid program director, organization brings together the public sector, private groups and individual citizens to work together more effectively.

-Committee members include: Michael Matthes, Delaney Evers, Melissa Arnevik, and Christina Laurson.
+Committee members include: Ed Cox, Michael Matthes, Delaney Evers, Christina Laurson and Melissa Arnevik (Chair).